nantli/repo-template/README.md

 ## Checklist

 - [ ] Replace this README.md file with one of your liking.
 You can keep what serves you though
 - [ ] Replace CHANGELOG.md file with one of your liking.
-We recommend following the ['Keep a Changelog'](https://keepachangelog.com/en/1.0.0/) format, which this repo follows.
+We recommend following the ['Keep a Changelog'](https://keepachangelog.com/en/1.0.0/) format, which this repository follows.
 - [ ] Update licensor in LICENSE file if needed

 ## But also